PrefectHQ/prefect-aws/docs/ecs_guide.md

 <hr>

-# AWS CLI Guide

 !!! tip
     If you prefer infrastructure as code check out this [Terraform module](https://github.com/PrefectHQ/prefect-recipes/tree/main/devops/infrastructure-as-code/aws/tf-prefect2-ecs-worker) to provision an ECS cluster with a worker.

 ## Prerequisites

-Before you begin, make sure you have:

 - An AWS account with permissions to create ECS services and IAM roles.
 - The AWS CLI installed on your local machine.
 You can [download it from the AWS website](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).